navidJadid/openease_ci-cd_documentation/README.md

     MINOR version when you add functionality in a backwards-compatible manner,    and
     PATCH version when you make backwards-compatible bug fixes.

-    All other changes, like on the documentation or tests would not cause a version bump as they do not directly affect production code.
+    All other changes, like on the documentation or tests would not cause a version bump, as they do not directly affect production code.

     Obviously use SemVer only after you release a stable build, aka `version 1.0.0`.
 As long as you linger in versions `0.x.y` you do not need to issue a `MAJOR`-version bump.